Device-Based Age Verification Solutions: What It Is and Its Potential for Online ID Checks

 How to Do Device-Based Age Verification

-Carrying out device-based age verification involves a few important steps, from pre-registration to access control, with some challenges along the way.
+Carrying out device-based verification involves a few important steps, from pre-registration to access control, with some challenges along the way.

 Pre-Registration Process

 Users are asked to set their age during device setup or app installation.
 This age information may be linked to parental controls or verified through a trusted third-party service.
-This first step is important because it lays the foundation for future age checks.
+This first step is important because it lays out the foundation for future age checks.

 Access Control Mechanisms